CodingAbdullah/Medium-Article-Scraper/README.md

 Medium articles follow a standard format and offer limited options for styling.
 In the case of Medium, article content resides in `<article />` tags and includes limited options for styling (`<em />`, `<strong />`, etc.).

-This makes data parsing much easier as the problem is scoped and a specific solution is developed.
+This makes data parsing easier as the problem is scoped and a specific solution is developed.

 Tables in the code overview section detail the flow of how text is parsed and made ready for generating the appropriate text/audio files.